 Hire a Go development team that ships production backends, not slideware

-· Average time to first merged PR: 10 to 14 days
+· Average time to first merged PR: 10–14 days

-See pricing & models Book a scoping call
+Schedule a call See pricing & models

 Who actually hires a Go development team from us